 In addition to contracted volumes, ARTC, in consultation with the HVCCC, has identified new mines that producers could develop and existing mines where volumes could potentially grow.
-These projects are at different stages of development and not necessarily at a stage where producers would consider contracting, but to ensure that ARTC is able to plan appropriately for possible future growth are all considered in this Strategy as a prospective volume scenario.
-No additional coal projects have been identified for this Strategy compared to the 2016 Strategy.
+These projects have not proceeded to a stage where producers have any expectation of committing to take-or-pay contracts, but to ensure that ARTC is able to plan appropriately for possible future growth are considered in this Strategy as a prospective volume scenario.
+No new coal projects have been identified for this year's Strategy.
 There are four undeveloped mines in the prospective volume scenario, plus the planned reopening of Dartbrook.
-Lapsed domestic volumes are assumed to be diverted to export.

-Under the provisions of the ARTC Hunter Valley Access Undertaking, it is a matter for the Rail Capacity
+Under the provisions of the ARTC Hunter Valley Access Undertaking, it is a matter for the Rail Capacity Group (RCG) to determine the prospective volumes that are to be used for the purposes of this Strategy.
+The RCG comprises representatives of the coal producers, along with the HVCCC and rail operators.